Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 "A man’s heart plans his way, but the LORD directs his steps" (Proverbs 16:9).

-Circumstances is one of the common ways to hear from God.
-They speak loudest when they align with Scripture, confirm inner witness, and bring God's peace — "We know that all things work together for good to those who love God, to those who are the called according to His purpose" (Romans 8:28).
+Circumstances offer one of the most common ways to hear from God.
+They speak loudest when they align with Scripture, provide confirmation, and bring God's peace.
+"We know that all things work together for good to those who love God, to those who are the called according to His purpose" (Romans 8:28).

-I've had doors slam shut only to discover God was protecting me from a path that looked good but wasn't His best.
-Conversely, impossible doors have swung open through divine intervention.
+I've had doors close unexpectedly only to discover God was protecting me from a path that looked good but wasn't His best.
+Conversely, impossible doors of opportunity have swung open through divine intervention.

-Be aware that unexpected obstacles might be tests of perseverance, not God closing a door: "Count it all joy when you fall into various trials, knowing that the testing of your faith produces patience" (James 1:2–3).
+Remember that unexpected obstacles might be tests of perseverance rather than God closing a door: "Count it all joy when you fall into various trials, knowing that the testing of your faith produces patience" (James 1:2–3).
 Such moments often become opportunities for God to demonstrate His faithfulness and love.

 Keep a journal documenting unusual timings and circumstances.
 Patterns often emerge that reveal God's guidance.